tmukesh62/projectEuler/README.md

 # projectEuler

-To execute the problems, run the test classes inside the "test" directory.
+To execute the problems and see the answer, run the test classes inside the "test" directory.

 References:
 https://projecteuler.net/